What Is an Extended Car Warranty?

 In almost all cases, you can wait until your original OEM warranty is nearing expiration before deciding whether or not you want to purchase the extended warranty.
-Of course, they won’t likely mention this at the car dealership, but if you know what brand of car you want you should definitely research this ahead of time.
+Of course, they won’t likely mention that at the car dealership, but if you know what brand of car you want, you should research it ahead of time.

 How do I stop getting extended car warranty calls?